Now you can hire a Run the Alps guide directly, through our Run the Alps Guide Network.

 If you want to keep your costs to a minimum, consider trail running in an area which is local to one of our guides, so you will avoid guide travel and accomodation costs.
 Those areas curently include Chamonix, France, Switzerland’s Berner Oberland, Switzerland’s Valais region, and Courmayeur, Italy.

 You are responsible for all of your travel arrangements.
 Run the Alps offers bookings services and support materials only for our guests on our guided and self-guided trips, and not for these trips for which you retain the guide.
 For information, see here.

-Once we receive your form, we’ll share it with our guides.
+Once we receive your request, we’ll share it with our guides.
 Our guides are active outdoors professionals and often busy in the field, so please allow us one week to get back to you with guiding options.

 Once you’ve selected a region and retained a guide, your guide will provide recommended routes based on your interest and experience.